I was once a little twig with dreams of being a mighty tree

-She peeks around summer, brilliant feathers, so brash
+Changing clothes after summer, wearing feathers, so brash

-She’s never discreet, but is daring and chic’
+She's never discreet, is quite daring and chic’

 She upstages poor Willow, who seems rather ill

-With colors of fire, and come hither tease
+With colors of fire, and a 'come hither' tease

-Her limbs tempt onlookers, with each crimson leaf
+Her wiles shock onlookers, with each crimson leaf

-She dashes and flashes, and wiggles her twigs
+She flashes her limbs and wiggles her twigs

 She loves to show off, with her bright scarlet wig

-Never humble, she’s bold, she puts on a show
+Never humble, she’s bold, loves to put on a show

 Even Miss Sunset, has felt rather low